Degrees and Certifications:

 Teaching is a career that found Jon, in a sense.
 In fact, his family and friends knew that Jon would be a teacher long before he knew it.
 Jon has always had a passion for learning and helping others to learn, so it seemed an inevitable conclusion that he would be doing what he loves most.
 It comes so naturally to him.

 Jon graduated with a major in Cultural Anthropology and a minor in Spanish from the University of Massachusetts.
-After graduating he was fortunate to be able to live and travel throughout Mexico, Guatemala, Belize and Cuba, Nicaragua, Honduras, Dominican Republic.
+After graduating he was fortunate to be able to live and travel throughout Mexico, Guatemala, Belize and Cuba, Nicaragua, Honduras, Dominican Republic, Peru, and Ecuador.
 He continues to explore the spanish world whenever possible and incorporates his experiences from traveling into the classroom, both culturally and linguistically.

 When Jon was in the 7th grade he won the award for Spanish pronunciation and thus began his future.
 In addition to teaching Spanish, he has worked on numerous community development projects, organized various multi-media art installations and events, and ran an open mic for two years.